d-montgomery/clotFoam/README.md

 # clotFoam
 ## Overview
 clotFoam provides a general framework for simulating platelet-mediated coagulation in OpenFOAM.
-The solver is based on the platelet aggregation model of Leiderman & Fogelson 2011, with an extremely reduced 9 species coagulation cascade that leads to thrombin generation.
+The solver is based on the platelet aggregation model of Leiderman & Fogelson 2011, with a 12 species coagulation cascade with positive feedback that leads to thrombin generation.
+The coagulation model is inspired by Fogelson & Kuharsky 1998.
 The solver is built on the icoFoam code developed by [OpenCFD Ltd.](http://openfoam.com/) to solve the fluids/pressure equations.
 Target applications for clotFoam include:

 * platelet-mediated coagulation